How to Choose the Right Canvas for Painting?

-The quality of the future painting depends not only on the skill of the artist, the chosen brushes and paints, but also on the basis for painting.
-It is this factor that determines how comfortable you will work and how long your future masterpiece will live.
+The quality of the future painting depends not only on the artist's skill set but also on the basis for painting.
 Where to buy canvas and what are the criteria for choosing them?
-Canvas for painting is not just a fabric, it is a special art material.
-Its main characteristics: base, fabric, grain size, density, quality of the primer, must meet a number of specific requirements.
-Not every canvas can withstand the weight of paints and the test of time.
+Canvas for painting is a special art material.
+Its main characteristics, base, fabric, grain size, density, must meet a number of specific requirements.

-Cotton canvas is a guarantee of pleasant work.
-It is a very docile and fairly durable material.
-Pros: Smooth and soft surface with a fine texture, has a white-cream shade.
-With a good stretch, such a canvas is easy to use and costs less than a linen canvas.
-Cons: Easily absorbs moisture, may mold.
-Over time, it can sag or warp (on the stretcher).
+Cotton has a smooth and soft surface with a fine texture.
+With a good stretch, such a canvas is easy to use, but over time, it can sag or warp (on the frame).

-This is another important characteristic of painting canvas to look out for when you decide to buy canvas.
-Granularity is also called texture, this is the thickness of the thread from which the material is woven.
-An unprimed high-quality canvas has the same texture on the front and back sides.
+Another important characteristic of an artist's canvas to look out for when you decide to buy canvas is granularity (texture).
+This is the thickness of the thread from which the material is woven:

 - Fine-grained fabric (200-300 g / m2) - almost smooth surface; suitable for portraits, miniatures, and glaze technique;

 - Medium-grain canvas (300-400g / m2) - versatile option; suitable for most works of different formats, including diy projects, and aspiring painters;